RealGithub/RealGithub/README.md

 # Purpose

-The purpose of the organization RealGithub is to provide color theme 100% alike to the one used in and from github for all major cross platform text editors.
+The purpose of the organization RealGithub was to provide color theme 100% alike to the one used in and from github in 2016 for all major cross platform text editors.

+**The project is now archived!**

 # Credits